 This course introduces the student to the history and process of Bible translation, as well as to the translation needs of particular people groups around the world.
-Case studies and an overview of a full translation project will be dealt with.
-Prerequisite: None.
+An experienced translator presents an overview of a full translation project.
+Prerequisite:

 ICS 243 Introduction to Church Growth (PAM 243X) (3 hours, either semester)